Hirscher wins his first giant slalom gold

 - Posted 17 Feb 2017 22:20

-Leitinger climbed from sixth position after the first run to capture the silver medal while Norwegian Leif Kristian Haugen moved up from seventh to bronze.
+Leitinger climbed from sixth position after the first run to capture the silver medal, the first of his career.
+It was also a first podium appearance for Haugen, who had been seventh after the opening leg.

+"It is my first podium and to get it in the world Championships is amazing," said the Norwegian.
+"I’ve been close to the top three the last few seasons but couldn’t crack it, so it’s great to do it today."

 (Writing by Zoran Milosavljevic; Editing by Alan Baldwin)